louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Introduction

-Cancer is associated with chronic pain that has deliberating effects on patients’ lives.
+Cancer is associated with chronic pain that has deliberating effects on patients' lives.
 Approximately 44.5% of cancer patients experience pain, 30.6% of whom report pain that is moderate to severe.
 The impact of pain on patient treatment adherence, survival rate, and quality of life has been substantiated.
 Opioids serve as the primary pain relievers for managing cancer-related pain.
 In regard to this topic, morphine is the most widely discussed opioid.
 Nevertheless, morphine is linked to various issues, such as the risk of overdose, respiratory depression, and breakthrough pain. breakthrough pain refers to an abrupt escalation of pain in individuals with chronic pain managed by analgesics.
 Other options for the management of cancer-related pain include fentanyl, oxycodone, and hydromorphone.

 Hydromorphone is a semisynthetic selective µ-opioid receptor agonist that was initially synthesized in Germany in 1921 and became a part of clinical practice by 1926.
 It constitutes a powerful pharmaceutical opioid for treating acute pain of a moderate-to-severe nature as well as chronic pain of severe intensity in patients.
 Compared with orally administered morphine, orally administered hydromorphone is 5 times more potent but has a similar side effect profile and stronger lipid solubility.
 Multiple recent clinical trials have focused on the utilization of hydromorphone for the management of cancer-related pain, as well as exploring various methods of administering this medication, making it crucial to thoroughly examine this topic systematically.